-We Are Home is a safe and inclusive space where all are welcome to come and embark on the journey inward.
-At We Are Home the focus is on slowing down and paying attention to whatever sensations, feelings and thoughts are alive within the individual.
+When The Village Meditates is a nonprofit dedicated to providing free meditation programs to members of racialized and marginalized communities.
+We offer a safe and inclusive space where all are welcome to come and embark on the journey inward.
+At When The Village Meditates the focus is on slowing down and paying attention to whatever sensations, feelings and thoughts are alive within the individual.

 By observing the breath, with great curiosity and kindness, the individual enters a meditative state which allows him or her to experience the here and now.
 In this way, the individual steps out of autopilot, a state of mind where one completes tasks without conscious thought, to experience reality.

-In addition to helping people bring more presence into their daily lives, We Are Home offers exercises designed to cultivate greater empathy and compassion for all sentient beings.
+In addition to helping people bring more presence into their daily lives, When The Village Meditates offers exercises designed to cultivate greater empathy and compassion for all sentient beings.

 Inspired by the people and places Fimo Mitchell has experienced during his travels around Asia, Africa and Europe, Pastel Remembrances, is a collection of short stories that will have readers laughing, crying and reflecting.

 "Every time you breathe and you know that you’re breathing, you come home to yourself."